-Our vision is to see the Acadians of the Argyle region prosper and grow in French.
+Our vision is to see the Acadians, Francophiles, and newcomers of the Par-en-Bas region prosper and grow in French.

 Conseil acadien de Par-en-Bas (CAPEB), in collaboration with its members, is committed to promoting and encouraging the prosperity and the global development of the Acadian and francophone community of the Argyle region.